Requirements Coverage-Guided Minimization for Natural Language Test Cases: Introduction

-\ourapproach~was evaluated on a real-world automotive dataset consisting of $736$ system test cases across seven test runs, along with $54$ requirements.
-The results demonstrate that \ourapproach~significantly outperforms two baseline techniques in terms of fault detection rate (\textit{FDR}) under various minimization budgets.
-Furthermore, we explore the impact of the redundancy level of the test suites on \textit{FDR}.
-Our findings show that: \ding{172} \ourapproach~consistently outperforms all baseline techniques across different redundancy levels; \ding{173} The level of redundancy has a strong effect on the achieved \textit{FDR}, for all TSM techniques; \ding{174} Especially at lower minimization budgets and for highly redundant test suites, there is still significant room for improvement between \ourapproach~and the theoretical maximum \textit{FDR}.
+\ourapproach~was evaluated on an industrial automotive dataset consisting of $736$ system test cases across seven test runs, covering $54$ requirements.
+The results demonstrate that \ourapproach~outperforms the baselines in terms of fault detection rate (\textit{FDR}) under various minimization budgets.
+Moreover, we explore the impact of test suite redundancy on \textit{FDR}.
+Our findings show that: \ding{172} \ourapproach~consistently outperforms all baseline techniques in terms of \textit{FDR} across different test suite redundancy levels; \ding{173} The level of redundancy has a strong effect on the achieved \textit{FDR}, for all TSM techniques; \ding{174} Especially at lower minimization budgets and for highly redundant test suites, there is still significant room for improvement between the theoretical maximum \textit{FDR} and that of \ourapproach. \ding{175} The runtime of \ourapproach~scales approximately linearly with test suite size, with small (i.e., of no practical consequence) absolute differences compared to the baselines.
+Given its consistently higher \textit{FDR} performance across various test suites with different redundancy levels, \ourapproach~is therefore a better choice in many practical contexts.

 In summary, our contributions include: \begin{itemize} \item We propose \ourapproach, a TSM approach tailored for requirement-based testing, where test cases are specified in natural language. \ourapproach~ensures full requirement coverage while operating under a fixed minimization budget, addressing a practical constraint often overlooked in prior work.